Pen support is available for Teams and Warp customers, which allows you to use Wacom tablets with support for pressure, tilt and rotation.

 If you are using the Parsec virtual USB driver with WinTab, you must leave these settings a specific way, in the Mapping section of your pen:

-- Disable 'Forced proportions', located below the 'Screen Area:' setting
+- Disable 'Force proportions', located below the 'Screen Area' setting

 - 'Use Windows Ink' option can be enabled or disabled